boernerc20/pcb-learning/README.md

 # PCB Designs
-These designs are based off of those in the *KiCad Like a Pro (Edition 4)* textbook.
-The schematics and overall PCB shape follow the book closely while the routing and placement is done by me.
+These designs are based on projects from KiCad Like a Pro (Edition 4).
+While the schematics and overall board outlines follow the textbook closely, all routing, component selection, and placement were done independently.

 ## Beginner Design: Breadboard Power Supply
+This PCB is a compact dual-voltage breadboard power supply designed to deliver 5V and 3.3V from a 6–12V wall adapter.
+It connects directly to a mini breadboard via pin headers and includes onboard voltage regulators (LM317 and LM7805), a barrel jack input, and selectable outputs—all laid out with through-hole components for easy assembly.

 **3D-View:**
 <table>